 In graduate school I discovered the power of using computers to make my life easier.
-I’ve been using R since my undergraduate days for data analysis, statistics, and general-purpose programming.
-As a data science intern at Continuum Analytics, I learned to flex my Python skills.
-I’ve recently taken up Go as well, have some experience with Julia, and have done some bash scripting in the past.
+I’ve been using R since my undergraduate days for data analysis, statistics, and general-purpose programming, but these days I’m more likely to use Python for most tasks.

 I use OpenCV in Python to track the fish in all my experiments.
 This makes data collection fast, repeatable, and precise.